-The Group accounts for deferred tax on leases and decommissioning liabilities applying the 'integrally linked' approach, resulting in a similar outcome to the amendments, except that the deferred tax impacts are presented net in the statement of financial position.
+The Group accounts for deferred tax on leases and decommissioning liabilities applying the 'integrally linked' approach, resulting in a similar outcome to the amendments, except that the deferred tax asset or liability is recognised on a net basis.
 Under the amendments, the Group will recognise a separate deferred tax asset and a deferred tax liability.
-As at 31 December 2021, the taxable temporary difference in relation to the right-of-use asset is €3,593 thousand (Note 38) and the deductible temporary difference in relation to the lease liability is €4,125 thousand (Note 28), resulting in a net deferred tax asset of €186 thousand (Note 14(E)).
-Under the amendments, the Group will present a separate deferred tax liability of €1,258 thousand and a deferred tax asset of €1,444 thousand.
+As at 31 December 2022, the taxable temporary difference in relation to the right-of-use asset is \$3,593 thousand (Note 38) and the deductible temporary difference in relation to the lease liability is \$4,125 thousand (Note 28), resulting in a net deferred tax asset of \$186 thousand (Note 14(E)).
+Under the amendments, the Group will recognise a separate deferred tax liability of \$1,258 thousand and a deferred tax asset of \$1,444 thousand.
 There will be no impact on retained earnings on adoption of the amendments.